s-mrb/nodejs.notes/README.md

 > Note: I myself am a beginner, this is my naive understanding, could be flawed.

 Many functions in Node are implemented in C++.
-So when we use such functions/modules then the JS specific objects are get translated by V8 into their equivalent in C++ world.
+So when we use such functions/modules then the JS specific objects  get translated by V8 into their equivalent in C++ world.

 For example take the example of `createCipher(cipher, password, options) ` function, at the time of making these notes, have following definition in JavaScript: